RobinJehn/rubiks_cube/README.md

 ## Representing and Manipulating States (Model)

 For efficient calculations we will use a binary representation of the cube.
 As outlined in this stack overflow post (https://stackoverflow.com/questions/500221/how-would-you-represent-a-rubiks-cube-in-code), you represent each side as a 64 bit integer.
-Each of the 8 faces on a side is encoded as a single byte that denotes its colour.
-The only action where all 8 colours necessarily stay the same, but the location changes is the rotation of the face.
+Each of the 8 faces on a side is encoded as a single byte that denotes its color.
+The only action where all 8 colors necessarily stay the same, but the location changes is the rotation of the face.
 Hence it would be nice to represent the cube in a way where we can move the bytes inside the integer to represent rotation in a single instruction.
 This can be achieved if we order the bytes in the following way:

 1 2 3
 8 X 4